LucaOonk/Virsh-Gui/README.md

 - QEMU https://www.qemu.org
 - virt-viewer

+## Compatibility
+Works on MacOS 11.
+MacOS 12 is not supported for now as the dependencies are not ready yet.

 ## How to install dependencies on MacOS:
 - First, install homebrew, which is a package manager for macOS.
 - Run `brew install qemu gcc libvirt virt-viewer`.